-10 Best Practices to Refine Your BPM Efforts
+10 Best Practices to Refine Your Business Process Efforts

 Everyone who enjoys cooking or baking will remember the early days of what it is like to follow a recipe.
 Does every single step have to be followed to a T or is there any wiggle room?
 As you grow in your skills, you learn to make adaptations on the fly and adjust for new situations (like when you are out of eggs!).